CatalinMoldova/Halma_Minimax/README.md

 **Input (input.txt)**

-**First Line**: SINGLE or GAME indicating whether the AI is making a single move or playing a full game.
+-**First Line**: SINGLE or GAME indicating whether the AI is making a single move or playing a full game.

-**Second Line**: BLACK or WHITE indicating the AI's color.
+-**Second Line**: BLACK or WHITE indicating the AI's color.

-**Third Line**: A positive floating-point number representing the total play time remaining for the AI.
+-**Third Line**: A positive floating-point number representing the total play time remaining for the AI.

-**Next 16 Lines**: The game board representation:
+-**Next 16 Lines**: The game board representation:

-W for a cell occupied by a white piece.
+  - W for a cell occupied by a white piece.

-B for a cell occupied by a black piece.
+  - B for a cell occupied by a black piece.

-. for an empty cell.
+  - . for an empty cell.

 Example: